gvescu/british-bot/README.md

 # british-bot
-Discord bot for converting English to British.
+Discord bot for converting English to Bri-ish.
 Joke project.